NETWAYS/fundamentals4puppet-training/sections/master/01_basics.md

 and other master specific configuration files, but some small difference can be noticed.
 Listed on https://docs.puppet.com/puppetserver/2.3/puppetserver_vs_passenger.html

-While the vendor recommends the server, Netways still recommends Apache and Passenger for being a stable solution if you encounter problems with the server.
+While the vendor recommends the server, NETWAYS still recommends Apache and Passenger for being a stable solution if you encounter problems with the server.

 ~~~ENDSECTION~~~